circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Show security question: Yes

 6. Type: Form fields
-- Name: eMandate
+- Name: eMandate Companies
 - Description: Step to request an eMandate.
 For users with an eMandate we can make a direct debit to cash the contribution amount.
 - Title: Digitale machtiging
 - Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Bedrijven groups)
 - Show profile fields: Show specific profile fields
-- Profile fields to show: Lidmaatschapsbijdrage bedrijven, Lidmaatschapsbijdrage particulieren, Actiecode
+- Profile fields to show: Tekeningsbevoegde, Lidmaatschapsbijdrage bedrijven, Actiecode
 - Show wizard fields: Bank
 - Show agreement: Yes

 7. Type: Form fields
+- Name: eMandate Consumers
+- Description: Step to request an eMandate.
+For users with an eMandate we can make a direct debit to cash the contribution amount.
+- Title: Digitale machtiging
+- Information text: (use html with explanatory text as decided on by stakeholders)
+- Show only for specific groups: (select all Consumer groups)
+- Show profile fields: Show specific profile fields
+- Profile fields to show: Lidmaatschapsbijdrage particulieren, Actiecode
+- Show wizard fields: Bank
+- Show agreement: Yes

+8. Type: Form fields
 - Name: Profile fields particulieren
 - Description: Profile fields for particulieren.
 - Title: Registratiegegevens